Visit the GnomePlanet Stock Travel Photography Gallery and Website for Travel Photographer Tutorials, Tips, and Resources

 This is Travelling Tim speaking now...

 If, like me, you are interested in the work done at AmaZOOnico, please visit the centre and see things for yourself.
 You won't fail to be impressed.
-For further information, please visit the AmaZOOnico website, where you will find contact addresses for Switzerland and Ecuador, account details for donations, and information for Volunteers.
+For further information, please visit the AmaZOOnico website External link opens a new Browser window, where you will find contact addresses for Switzerland and Ecuador, account details for donations, and information for Volunteers.

 What else can you do to help?
 Tell your friends.
 Buy a part of the rainforest.
 Come as a Volunteer.
 Help them with fundraising in Europe.
 Wear their teeshirt!
 They need all hands and heads!